laurashen/data-science-sequencing.github.io/lectures/lecture14.md

 For a given cell, some genes may be expressed and others may not be expressed.
 The genes that get expressed may have 1 or more isoforms, and each isoform may be expressed in different abundances.
 Within a cell, we may see 10000s of transcripts from the union of all the genes, and a biologist would be interested in identifying these transcripts.
 Estimating *gene expression* is the problem of figuring out which transcripts are expressed and how much they are expressed.

-As we said at the beginning of the course, high-throughput sequencing (HTS) is very useful because the HTS technology can be applied to measure other molecules.
+As we said at the beginning of the course, high-throughput sequencing (HTS) is very useful because HTS technologies can be applied to measure other molecules.
 RNA is a prime example.
 In *RNA-seq*, we sample a tissue and, after some chemistry, obtain a soup of RNA transcripts.
 Biologists have been able to convert the RNA to a special type of DNA (called cDNA) using an enzyme called *reverse transcriptase*, and we can feed the DNA into our high-throughput sequencer.
 The pipeline is summarized in the figure below.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lecture14/Figure3.png" width="80%">